input-output-hk/Alonzo-testnet/Alonzo-exercises/1_Alonzo-blue-exercise-1.md

 		docker run cardano-node run --version

 2. Create a working directory for your node instance.
-Download the genesis files, topology file, and config file for the Alonzo Blue Testnet and store them in your working directory.
+Download the genesis files, topology file, and config file for the Alonzo Blue testnet and store them in your working directory.

 ![](images/configurations.png)